Charles E W Bean, Diaries, AWM38 3DRL 606/84/1 - August 1917 - Part 6

 undressed washing -

-when the second bang came
+When the second bang came

 & frightened her out; they

-beat you, as my father
+treat you, as my father

-once sdcin Germany, like
+once sd in Germany, like

 a horse.
 About 7